Header Banner

-How To: Play Triplet Strums (Rasgueado) at Song Endings on a Ukulele
+How to Play Triplet Strums (Rasgueado) at Song Endings on a Ukulele

 This article is about how to play triplet strums like Spanish tocaores (guitar players) on a ukulele.
 This technique is commonly used among flamenco guitar players, and it is portable to the ukulele.
 This technique is also portable to all kinds of music, and it's a nice way to end a song with some kind of drumming fireworks.